 The Calling of Saint Matthew (1599-1600) by Caravaggio; Caravaggio, Public domain, via Wikimedia Commons

-Tenebrism was another technique used by several Baroque painters, popularized and believed to have started by Caravaggio.
+Tenebrism was another technique used by several Baroque painters, popularized and believed to have been started by Caravaggio.
 Although it is like chiaroscuro, it mainly focuses on the darker areas of a painting.
 The term originates from the Italian word, tenebroso, which in turn originates from the Latin, tenebra, meaning “darkness”.
-Other words related to this terms are gloomy and mysterious.
+Other words related to this term are “gloomy” and “mysterious”.
 It sought to create what is referred to as the “spotlight” effect, also called “dramatic illumination”.

-Quadro Riportato means “carried picture” in Italian, and it was used as a technique by which the artist would paint what appeared as a frame around a painting, which would consist of a series of paintings displayed as a fresco.
-This technique was used by one of the forerunners of the Baroque period, Annibale Carracci.
-It is evident in The Loves of the Gods (1597 – 1600) fresco on the Farnese Palace’s ceiling.
+Quadro Riportato means “carried picture” in Italian and was a term used to describe a technique by which the artist would paint what appeared as a frame around a painting, which would consist of a series of paintings displayed as a fresco.
+This technique was used by one of the forerunners of the Baroque period, Annibale Carracci and appears most evident in The Loves of the Gods (1597-1600) fresco on the Farnese Palace’s ceiling.

 Carracci’s Triumph of Bacchus and Ariadne depicted in the center of The Loves of the Gods (1597-1600) fresco on the Farnese Palace’s ceiling; Annibale Carracci, Public domain, via Wikimedia Commons